Code-Institute-Submissions/kuua/README.md

 ## UX

-This website has been created as a static, one page front end website with scrolling behaviour for  overview of different art pieces and what the gallery has to offer.
+This website has been created as a one page front end website with scrolling behaviour for overview of different art pieces and what the gallery has to offer.
 The colors pallete is in the grey spectrum with monotone approach for sobriety.

-The website shows when opening the logo and a painting displayed in an interior, giving a hint of what the visitor can expect to see and potentially acquire on the site.
+The website shows at first the logo and a painting displayed hanging on a wall in an interior, giving a hint of what the visitor can expect to see and potentially acquire on the site.

 _The feature of smooth scrolling does not work in all browsers and the possibility of fixing this with a Java Script is out of scope of this MS1_

-The flow goes below to a gallery statement explaining who they are and what is their mission, to engage visitors in a program that not only sells art but also helps.
-A link to VU Medical Centre is in this section.
+The flow goes below to a gallery statement explaining who they are and what is their mission, to engage visitors in a site that not only sells art but also helps.
+A link to VU Medical Centre is in this section which opens in a separate tab.

 Then, the gallery section appears with a selection of paintings and drawings.
-This gallery displays in a modal with easy navgation in carrousel or in group.
+This gallery displays in a modal with easy navigation in carrousel or in group.

-Sections are separated by images of paintings displayed on walls with Parallax effect, giving a smooth navigation feeling
+Sections are separated by images of paintings displayed on walls with Parallax effect, giving a smooth navigation feeling.

-The Contact Us section is a form with Required fields and drop down menu to select style of painting desired.
+The Contact Us section is a form with "required fields" and drop down menu to select style of painting desired.

 For users unfamiliar with Amsterdam, an embedded map shows how to get to the gallery.